kjaymiller/es-seattle-terry-stops/readme.md

 ## Disclosure
 This repo is for educational purposes and should not be used for identification purposes.

+## How to Use this Repo
+- Setup Elasticsearch Cluster
+- Fork Repo
+- setup python environment
+- run `ingest.py`

 ## How this repo works.
 This dataset loads the data via [Socrata](https://dev.socrata.com) and ingests it into elasticsearch.